noun, plural Ty·ro·li·ennes [ti-roh-lee-enz, tahy-; French tee-raw-lyen]. /tɪˌroʊ liˈɛnz, taɪ-; French ti rɔˈlyɛn/.

 Origin of Tyrolienne

-Examples from the Web for tyrolienne
+Example sentences from the Web for Tyrolienne

 Unfortunately the first bars of the Tyrolienne brought Taglioni before my mind's eye, and who or what could stand the comparison?